 Is improvisation relevant to VO?

-H-to the Yes!
-Many voice actors know that they are actors because that's how they started out.
-VO talent who come from radio or other paths, it's perhaps not as obvious how acting is part of the VO job, and how improvisation is part of acting.
-To comedic celebrities like Tina Fey or Jim Carrey and many others, improv has been a critical aspect of their acting.
-Just like VO classes teaching mic technique or script breakdown, improvisation supports your voiceover work.
-It can help you be more 'you', finding that place of confidence.
+Just like VO classes teaching mic technique or script breakdown, improvisation supports your voiceover & acting work.
+To comedic celebrities like Tina Fey or Jim Carrey and more, improv has been critical for their acting.
+Improv can help you be more 'you', finding that place of confidence.
 It can help you be more flexible in taking direction, develop a wider range of capabilities including character voices, as well as increase your speed and dexterity when auditioning or in session.
-We explain this in our "Free Intro to VO Improv" event.

 All VO talent, part-time or full-time, who can connect to the internet inside their VO studio.